-Reverse 1031 Exchanges
+Reverse 1031 Exchange

-On occasion, you may need or want to acquire your replacement property before you sell or list for sale your relinquished property.
+On occasion, you may need or want to acquire your replacement property before you close on the sale of your relinquished property.
 IRS Revenue Procedure 2000-37 allows this.
 This Revenue Procedure allows you to acquire your replacement property first and then sell your relinquished property later.
-This is accomplished by transferring, or "parking," legal title to either your relinquished property or replacement property with an Exchange Accommodation Titleholder ("EAT") in order to properly structure and complete a Reverse 1031 Exchange transaction.
+This is accomplished by transferring or "parking" legal title to either your relinquished property or replacement property with an Exchange Accommodation Titleholder ("EAT") to properly structure and complete a Reverse 1031 Exchange transaction.